dtabell/fpp_book/ReadMe.txt

        $ cmake ..

-     The default location for installed binaries will be (assuming you have sufficient privileges) /usr/local/PTC/bin/.
+     The default location for installed binaries will be (assuming you have sufficient privileges) /usr/local/PTC/bin/; for installed
+     libraries, it will be /usr/local/PTC/lib/.
 If you wish to modify this location, then, for example, use
        $ cmake -DCMAKE_INSTALL_PREFIX=~/Projects/fpp_book ..
-     in which case the bbinaries will be installed in the directory ~/Projects/fpp_book/PTC/bin.
+     in which case the binaries will be installed in the directory ~/Projects/fpp_book/PTC/bin, and correspondingly for libraries.

   4. Build the libraries and executables:
        $ make

-  5. (Optional) Install the executables:
+  5. (Optional) Install the libraries and executables:
        $ make install
      or, if necessary,
        $ sudo make install